danielshx/Check24-GenDev24/README.md

 You can find a small presentation of my Project https://youtu.be/EF_t9loiOQg

+Some possible optimizations:
+- less redundancy
+- better use of server side rendering
+- more consistent ui components
+- loading animations
+- better ux

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started